VahidN/EFCoreSecondLevelCacheInterceptor/README.md

-# EF Core 3.1.x, 5x, 6x, 7x & 8x Second Level Cache Interceptor
+# EF Core Second Level Cache Interceptor

 [![EFCoreSecondLevelCacheInterceptor](https://github.com/VahidN/EFCoreSecondLevelCacheInterceptor/workflows/.NET%20Core%20Build/badge.svg)](https://github.com/VahidN/EFCoreSecondLevelCacheInterceptor)

 Second level caching is a query cache.
 The results of EF commands will be stored in the cache, so that the same EF commands will retrieve their data from the cache rather than executing them against the database again.

-## Install via NuGet
+## How to upgrade to version 5

+To support more advanced caching providers, this library uses different assemblies and NuGet packages now.
+To upgrade to version 5, first remove the `EFCoreSecondLevelCacheInterceptor` dependency.
+It doesn't have any built-in caching provider anymore.
+But you can still use it to introduce your own custom caching provider by calling its `options.UseCustomCacheProvider<T>()` method (and you won't need the new packages).
-To install EFCoreSecondLevelCacheInterceptor, run the following command in the Package Manager Console:
+To install `EFCoreSecondLevelCacheInterceptor` as before, run the following command in the Package Manager Console:

 [![Nuget](https://img.shields.io/nuget/v/EFCoreSecondLevelCacheInterceptor)](http://www.nuget.org/packages/EFCoreSecondLevelCacheInterceptor/)